-The goal of specr is to facilitate specification curve analyses (Simonsohn, Simmons & Nelson, 2019; also known as multiverse analyses, see Steegen, Tuerlinckx, Gelman & Vanpaemel, 2016).
-It can be used to investigate how different (theoretically plausible) analytical choices affect outcome statistics within the universe of one single data set.
+The goal of specr is to facilitate specification curve analyses (Simonsohn, Simmons & Nelson, 2020; also known as multiverse analyses, see Steegen, Tuerlinckx, Gelman & Vanpaemel, 2016).
+The package can be used to investigate how different (theoretically plausible) analytical choices affect outcome statistics within the universe of one single data set.
+It provides functions to setup, run, evaluate, and plot the multiverse of specifications.
+A simple example of how to use specr is provided below.
+For more information about the various functions and specific vignettes and use cases, visit the documentation.

-as a tool to somehow arrive at a better estimate.
+We do see a lot of value in investigating how analytical choices affect a statistical outcome of interest.
+However, we strongly caution against using specr as a tool to somehow arrive at a better estimate.
 Running a specification curve analysis does not make your findings any more reliable, valid or generalizable than a single analysis.
 The method is only meant to inform about the effects of analytical choices on results, and not a better way to estimate a correlation or effect.

 Install specr from CRAN: